 This workshop is designed for the nature photographer.
 We will spend time in the areas with the best photographic possibilities and lighting.
 Conditions in the field will vary.
-There will be a small amount of hiking on boardwalks, over rocky areas but mostly on level, well-worn paths.
+There will be a small amount of hiking on boardwalks and trails which are mostly on level, well-worn paths.
 We will search for wildlife such as mule deer, elk, javelina, pronghorn antelope, coyotes, shore birds, cranes, geese and many other species.
-We hope to encounter all of the above and will concentrate on getting the best possible images while adhering to responsible wildlife guidelines set forth by the National Wildlife Refuge System.
+We will concentrate on getting the best possible images while adhering to responsible wildlife guidelines set forth by the National Wildlife Refuge System.
 December is a perfect month to see large concentrations of birds and spectacular wildlife behavior.
-We will be extra careful not to disturb our subjects while getting you in position for the best photography.
+We will be careful not to disturb our subjects.

-PRICE: $1195 per person, five days – Open to 6 participants (Minimum of 4 participants necessary at the quoted price.
-Note: In the event the minimum participant number is not met, a small group supplement of $295 will be added to the price above for each person.).
+PRICE: $1195 per person – Limited to 6 participants (Minimum of 3 participants necessary at the quoted price.
+In the event the minimum participant number is not met, a small group supplement of $295 will be added to the price above for each person.).
 Price does not include accommodations, meals or transportation.
 Typically we car pool to locations.
 Meetings and discussion sessions will be held at the Best Western in Socorro where I will be staying.

 Start date: December 9, 630 PM End date: December 13, 2019, sunset